1x-technologies/1xgpt/README.md

 and the model should auto-regressively predict all 20x20 for frame $t$.
 - (If applicable), **Teacher-forced** matches the typical training scenario with causal masking.
 It is simply a next token prediction task where all previous tokens, including any in the current frame, are ground-truth tokens as opposed to autoregressively predicted tokens.

+## Help us Improve the Challenge!

+Beyond the World Model Challenge, we also want to make the challenges and datasets more useful for *your* research questions.
+Want more data interacting with humans?
+More safety-critical tasks like carrying cups of hot coffee without spilling?
+More dextrous tool use?
+Robots working with other robots?
+Robots dressing themselves in the mirror?
+Think of 1X as the operations team for getting you high quality humanoid data in extremely diverse scenarios.

+Email challenge@1x.tech with your requests (and why you think the data is important) and we will try to include it in a future data release.
+You can also discuss your data questions with the community on [Discord](https://discord.gg/UMnzbTkw).

+We also welcome donors to help us increase the bounty.

 ## Citation